AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/standalone-samples/README.md

 # MSAL Node Standalone Samples

-The sample applications contained in this directory are independent samples of MSAL Node usage, covering all of the authorization flows that MSAL Node currently supports.
+The sample applications contained in this directory are independent samples of MSAL Node usage, covering each of the authorization flows that MSAL Node currently supports.
 While all the samples include default configuration values that work out-of-the-box, their configuration is easily customizable to use your own Azure AD app registration.

+## Should I use this sample:

+Use these samples to get an idea of the flows that work for you.

 ## How to run the samples:

 ### Clone this repository

-There are several options to download the sample code.
-The first is to clone the root repository (microsoft-auhtentication-library-for-js) using SSH or HTTP:
+The first is to clone the root repository (microsoft-auhtentication-library-for-js):

 SSH: